CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ###ScoreEvent
 A ScoreEvent is comprised of a string value corresponding to its type and a map containing the event data, which can be accessed using the `getEventType()` and `getData()` methods respectively.

-##score Events
+##Score Events
-**score** defines two events that may be fired during execution.
+The CloudSlang Orchestration Engine (Score) defines two events that may be fired during execution.
 Each event is comprised of a string value corresponding to its type and a map containing the event data.

 Event Types: